 - In Peter Pan no Bouken (the World Masterpiece Theater version), she uses almost all of her Life Energy to save Peter from a Death Trap instead.
 She gets better thanks to Tiger Lily.

 - In the Disney Animated version she gets terribly damaged trying to remove the exploding time bomb that was intended for Peter.
 Though his hideout is ruined by the explosion, both survive as he searches for the frail, weak Tinker Bell.

-- Turns out she died sometime before Peter came to take Wendy back for "spring cleaning" a year after their first adventure, and Peter does not even remember her.
+- In the book it turns out she died sometime before Peter came to take Wendy back for "spring cleaning" a year after their first adventure, and Peter does not even remember her.
 Unsurprisingly, most modern sequels such as Film/Hook and Disney's Return to Neverlandignore this passage and keep her alive.